Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to learning about callbacks and practicing with examples, which helped strengthen my understanding of how callbacks work in JavaScript.

+## Day 20 - 2024-09-28

+1. **Working on the `this` keyword**: Today, I focused on understanding the `this` keyword in JavaScript.
+I explored how `this` behaves differently depending on the context in which it is used (e.g., in objects, functions, and classes), and how to manage its behavior effectively.

+2. **Deepening knowledge of callbacks**: I continued to work on callbacks, ensuring I fully understand their use in asynchronous programming.
+I practiced combining callbacks with the `this` keyword to gain a deeper understanding of both concepts in real-world applications.

+**Summary**: Today was dedicated to learning the nuances of the `this` keyword and reinforcing my knowledge of callbacks.
+This helped me build a stronger foundation for managing complex scenarios in JavaScript.

 ...

 ## Key Learning Areas 🔐